Peergos/Peergos/README.md

  - Self hostable - A user should be able to easily run Peergos on a machine in their home and get their own Peergos storage space, and social communication platform from it.
  - A secure web interface
  - To enable secure real time chat, and video conversations
+ - Plausibly deniable dual login to an account, ala Truecrypt

 Project anti-aims
 -----------------